xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh(gil)   Allow timings to be added/removed from views.
+This info remains local to each sequence not stored as part of the view since not all sequences have the same timing names.
 4.1.9  Jun 30, 2015
     -- enh(gil)   Update wizard timing buttons to be more clear as to what they are defining.
     -- bug(gil)   Bug presets were not getting the version attribute.